gabbmania/obsidian-vault/3 - Project/AutoEasePro/App Features.md

 _____
 # App Features

-The features indicated here can be applicable to [[4 - Project Notes/AutoEasePro/Project Idea|AutoEasePro]]
+The features indicated here can be applicable to [[3 - Project/AutoEasePro/Project Idea|AutoEasePro]]

 ### App Features